Restaurant in London, United Kingdom

 The counter is the spatial centrepiece.
 For two diners, it gives you proximity to the kitchen and a front-row view of the shellfish preparation — the kind of seat that turns dinner into something worth narrating afterward.
 If you are booking for four or more, the main dining room handles groups comfortably, though the counter remains the more memorable option.

 Scott's built its reputation on prime-quality fish and shellfish, and the range on offer is broad enough that the right answer to "what should I order" shifts with the season.
-British seafood has a pronounced seasonal rhythm: native oysters run from September through April, following the old rule that ties them to months containing the letter R; brown crab and lobster peak through summer; and the autumn months bring the leading of the hand-dived scallop harvest from Scottish waters.
+British seafood has a pronounced seasonal rhythm: native oysters run from September through April, following the old rule that ties them to months containing the letter R; brown crab and lobster peak through summer; and the autumn months bring the best of the hand-dived scallop harvest from Scottish waters.

-If you are visiting in autumn or winter, the shellfish counter should be your starting point , oysters and dressed crab are where Scott's credentials show most clearly.
+If you are visiting in autumn or winter, the shellfish counter should be your starting point, oysters and dressed crab are where Scott's credentials show most clearly.
 Spring and early summer shift the emphasis toward lighter fish dishes, when day-boat catches from Cornish and Scottish suppliers are at their most varied.
 The Opinionated About Dining ranking (149th in Casual Europe for 2024, Highly Recommended in 2023) reflects the consistency of execution across those seasons, not a single breakout dish.

 Scott's trades at moderate booking difficulty for London's £££ tier.
 You should expect to book one to two weeks out for a weekday dinner, and further in advance for Friday and Saturday evenings, when the room runs until 10:30 pm.
 Sunday last orders are at 9:30 pm, which makes it a workable option for a longer weekend lunch that runs into early evening.
-Lunch from Monday through Sunday opens at noon, and midweek lunch is the easiest entry point if your schedule is flexible , the room is quieter and the counter more accessible.
+Lunch from Monday through Sunday opens at noon, and midweek lunch is the easiest entry point if your schedule is flexible, the room is quieter and the counter more accessible.

 Walk-ins are not impossible at lunch, particularly on a Tuesday or Wednesday, but do not rely on it for a special occasion.
 The counter specifically is worth requesting when you book rather than leaving to chance on arrival.

 Scott's is at 20 Mount St, London W1K 2HE, a short walk from Bond Street or Green Park underground stations.
 Hours run Monday through Thursday noon to 10 pm, Friday and Saturday noon to 10:30 pm, and Sunday noon to 9:30 pm.
-The £££ price point places it below the city's £££££ tasting-menu tier but firmly in the bracket where a dinner for two with wine will reach £150 to £200 depending on shellfish and bottle selection , verify current pricing directly when booking.
+The £££ price point places it below the city's £££££ tasting-menu tier but firmly in the bracket where a dinner for two with wine will reach £150 to £200 depending on shellfish and bottle selection, verify current pricing directly when booking.
 For more on eating and drinking in the capital, see our full London restaurants guide, our full London bars guide, and our full London hotels guide.

 In London, the seafood-focused alternatives worth knowing are J.Sheekey in Covent Garden, which trades on a similar heritage and clubby atmosphere but skews slightly more theatrical; Angler at South Place Hotel, which brings a more contemporary technique to similar British-sourced seafood; and Olivomare in Belgravia for a Sardinian-inflected seafood menu at a comparable price tier.
 River Restaurant by Gordon Ramsay offers a broader menu with Thames views if setting matters as much as seafood focus.